IulianEmilTampu/SPLIT_PROPERLY_OCT_DATA/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Code used to train a shallow CNN model (LightOCT) [1] for classification on two publicly available optical coherence tomography (OCT) dataset using a per-image or per-volume/subject dataset splitting strategy.
+Code used to train a shallow CNN model (LightOCT) [1] for classification on two publicly available optical coherence tomography (OCT) dataset using a *per-image* or *per-volume/subject* dataset splitting strategy.
+The results that can be obtained with this code are representative of of how impropper dataset splitting can inflate model accuracy performance.

 ### Prerequisites
 A computer with GPU and relative drivers installed.